-Risks to Deutsche Bank's outlook include the pace of global net flows growth, equity market development, foreign exchange rate movements, interest rates, exposure to global macroeconomic growth and the political developments including Brexit, and continued political uncertainty worldwide.
-In addition, unforeseen regulatory costs and possible delays in the implementation of Deutsche Bank's efficiency measures due to jurisdictional restrictions could have an adverse impact on Deutsche Bank's cost base."
+Risks to Deutsche Bank's outlook include the pace of growth in global net flows, the development of global equity markets, currency movements, interest rates, global macroeconomic growth and the political developments including Brexit, and continued political uncertainty worldwide.
+In addition, unforeseen regulatory costs and possible delays in the implementation of Deutsche Bank's efficiency measures due to jurisdictional restrictions could have an adverse impact on its cost base."